mlukowit/Technical-task-v2/README.md

 SQL database dump file included: consists of techtask database: consisting of 4 different tables:
-- users: main users table, username and score + any additiona user data could be needed
+- users: main users table, username and score or any additiona user data could be needed
 - quizname: Quiz ID, text description of each, number of questions of each
 - questionsanswers: the table of questions, associated to the quiz ID
 - useranswers: log of each user ID, Question ID, answer progressive number.